How to Build a DIY Hot Tub

 I dropped the dimensions down, added larger internal steps and seats to decrease the overall volume of water and brought it back to a level where I could use an “off the shelf” Spa Pack – this is the heater and electronics to control the pumps and blower etc. So when you are designing your layout, you need to mindful of not just the dimensions but the volume of water.
 This will also dictate what filter you need and what pump you will need and what your ongoing running costs are going to be.

-What are you going to build your hot tub out of?
+What are you going to build a hot tub out of?
 I am sure you have already had a look around YouTube where you can find some interesting videos for tubs made of wooden barrels and various other recycled materials.
 I’m also sure you have seen the “shotcrete” or “gunite” swimming pools and spas being made.

 These are really cool to watch and they involve the pool or spa to be formed with a metal rebar structure.
 The piping and plumbing is then attached in place to the rebar and the whole thing is filled with concrete that is sprayed in at high pressure then skimmed flat.
 For us DIYers, this is not an option.
 Very cool, but requires a lot of skill that even those of us who think we can do anything (me!) should stay away from.

-The other thing you need to think about is what finish you are going for.
+The other thing you need to think about when you build a hot tub is what finish you are going for.
 It is totally possible (and cheaper) to skim the tub over with a waterproof concrete render, and then paint it with a waterproof paint.
 Are you considering the swimming pool approach with the small tiles?
 Fiddly, but they do look nice.
 Or, are you considering something like the finish I went for which was waterproof floor or wall tiles.
 I also went for quite large tiles to minimise the about of joints and grouting needed.
 You don’t actually need specialist tiles as long as they are waterproof and suitable for walls and floors, you should be able to use them.

 In regards to materials, at every stage ask yourself how is this adding to the waterproofing of the tub?
 Every element needs to be adding to this.
 You should be adding water proofing agent to your mortar for laying bricks, waterproofing agent into your render, some form of sealant over your render (I used PVA) and then if you are using tiles (which we have already established should be waterproof themselves) both the grout and adhesive need to be swimming pool grade which is waterproof too.